Faye HeavyShield

-Faye HeavyShield (born 1953) is a Kainai-Blood sculptor and installation artist.
-She is known for her repetitive use of objects and writing to create large-scale, often minimalist, site-specific installations.
+Faye HeavyShield (born 1953) is a Kainai First Nations sculptor and installation artist.
+She is known for her repetitive use of objects and writing to create large-scale, often minimal, site-specific installations.

 Background

-HeavyShield, the third youngest out of twelve siblings, grew up on the North End of the Blood Reserve where her father managed a ranch.
+HeavyShield, the third youngest out of 12 siblings, grew up on the North End of the Blood Reserve 148 in Alberta, where her father managed a ranch.
 As a youth she attended Catholic school at St. Mary's Residential.
-Growing up on the Reserve she spoke Blackfoot and English and spent quite a bit of time with her grandmother who told her traditional stories about the Blood and Blackfoot people.
-In 1980 she began attending classes at the Alberta College of Art and Design but later obtained her Bachelor of Fine Arts at the University of Calgary in 1986.
+Growing up on the Reserve she spoke Blackfoot and English and spent quite a bit of time with her grandmother who told her oral history of the Kainai, or Blood people, who are part of the Blackfoot Confederacy.

+In 1980 HeavyShield enrolled in the Alberta College of Art and Design and later obtained her Bachelor of Fine Arts at the University of Calgary in 1986.

 In 2007 HeavyShield narrated and acted in "Legends of Kainai: Stories from the Blackfoot People of Southern Alberta" produced by the CBC.